Are you suffering from PTSD or intrusive, traumatic memories? Do you have nightmares or flashbacks? Have you ever experienced panic attacks?

 This also explains the phenomenon of flashbacks and intrusive memories.
 Because the brain hasn’t fully processed the memories, we remain on high alert waiting for danger.

-A scene on TV, an innocent remark, or a picture on the internet can trigger the alarm reaction, re-invoking the power of those emotions once again.
+A scene on TV or a picture on the internet can trigger the alarm reaction, re-invoking the power of those emotions once again.

 Memories stuck in the amygdala

 So why is it that approximately 25% of us go on to develop full blown PTSD after traumatic events whilst others recover naturally?

 The answer could be as simple as this…

 If you’ve developed PTSD, the traumatic incident has become embedded in your amygdala – part of the ‘survival’ brain – and is unable to go anywhere else (until you get the right treatment).